 The walker successively goes ..., N,E,S,W,N,E,S,W,... upon leaving a particular vertex.

-Rule: The rotor advances and the walker then moves in the direction indicated by the current (updated) state of the rotor; thus, if a vertex u been visited, and the rotor at that site points in a direction, this is the direction that was travelled by the walker after the walker's most recent visit to u.
+Rule: The rotor advances and the walker then moves in the direction indicated by the current (updated) state of the rotor.

 Set Graph/Mode to 2-D Walk.